polkadot-js/docs/docs/util-crypto/examples/hash-data.md

 title: Hash Data
 ---

-There are many different hashing algorithms exposed in the crypto Api.
+There are many different hashing algorithms exposed in the util-crypto package.

  * Blake2
  * Keccak